rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README_1.md

 As the data is split for train, validation and test.
 We need to load the respective data accordingly.
 Based on the requirement as mentioned above, we will augmenting the data in this case along with other preprocessing techniques.

 The training data is augmented for the custom model using the augmentation techniques such as rotation and flip.
-The rotation of image is made to certain angle of 10 degrees and images are flipped horizontally to increase the number of images in the dataset for the training purpose.
+The rotation of image is made to certain angle of 10 degrees and images are flipped horizontally to increase the qulaity of robustness of the model to classify the images containing infomration at different orientations.

 #### Implementation of Custom Model from Scratch: